martinvonz/jj/docs/tutorial.md

 updated the working copy.

 You can also view the repo the way it looked after some earlier operation.
-For example, if you want to see `jj l` output right after the `jj rebase` operation, try `jj l --at-op=401652a2f61e` but use the hash from your own `jj op log`.
+For example, if you want to see `jj log` output right after the `jj rebase` operation, try `jj log --at-op=401652a2f61e` but use the hash from your own `jj op log`.

 ## Moving content changes between commits